bespoken/bespoken-docs/end-to-end/chat.md

 ### Tracing output
 Make sure "trace" is set to true in the testing.json file.
 This will output the complete back and forth of the test.
 It includes:
-* The message we send to the IVR system
+* The message we send to the chatbot
 * The transcript of the response received

 ## Project Sample